7 Do's and Don’ts of secure online tax filing

 Authored by a Symantec employee

-Online fraud is one of fastest growing crimes of our time.
-The ability to be anonymous, and the fact that it can be performed anywhere in the world makes it very difficult, if not impossible, for law enforcement to curb it.
+Online fraud is a fast growing crime.
+The ability for cybercriminals to be anonymous and conduct their crimes from anywhere in the world makes it very difficult, if not impossible, for law enforcement to curb it.

-As online fraud continues to grow, an unfortunate number of Australians might face this scenario: It’s tax season, and you are getting your paperwork together in order to file your taxes.
-During the process you receive an email from the ATO stating “Congratulations on filing your tax return.”
-This is a normal email you would expect after you file taxes, however, the email has arrived before you even filed!
-As for the refund you were supposed to get, it’s probably made its way into the hands of thieves and fraudsters.
+As online fraud continues to grow, a number of American citizens might face this scenario: It’s tax season, and you are getting your paperwork together in order to file your taxes.
+During the process of filing your taxes you may realize that it appears as if you have already filed your returns for the year.
+It’s possible that someone has used your Social Security number (SSN) to file taxes.
+As for the refund you were hoping to get, it could be in the hands of thieves and fraudsters.

-More and more Australians are growing concerned about the privacy and safety of their personal and financial data when filing their tax returns online.
+More and more Americans are growing concerned about the privacy and safety of their personal data.
 When done correctly, there are several benefits to filing taxes online.
-Using MyTax is cheaper than engaging a tax service and you will likely get your tax refund quickly.
+Online tax filing software has improved over the last few years.
+According to the IRS, E-filing is not only time saving, it also helps reduce errors in filing.
+E-filing can be cheaper than engaging a tax service and you may get your tax refund quickly.

 - Do use Internet security software on all your devices.
 Savvy cybercriminals can use a combination of devices in your home to get all the information they need.
 Norton Security Premium offers protection for up to 10 devices.